alverena/documentation/user_guide/activities/activities_overview.rst

 How to Enable Activities for an Entity
 --------------------------------------

-Activities can be enabled for the entity records in the *Communication & Collaboration* section of the :ref:`entity edit/create form <user-guide-entity-management-create>`.
+Activities can be enabled for the entity records.
+For how to do it, see step 5 of the :ref:`Create an Entity <doc-entity-actions-create>` action description.

 .. image:: ../../admin_guide/img/entity_management/new_entity_communication_collaboration.png